AlgoMaster Logo

 Understanding the Problem

 We have a sorted array and need to find two numbers that add up to a given target.
-The key constraints that shape our approach: the array is sorted, we must return 1-indexed positions, and we can only use constant extra space.
+Three constraints shape the approach: the array is sorted, we must return 1-indexed positions, and we can only use constant extra space.

 Key Constraints:

-• Constant extra space required → Hash map approach is technically off-limits (even though it would work on LeetCode).
+• Constant extra space required → a hash map is off-limits, even though it would pass on LeetCode.

-• Exactly one solution exists → No need to handle "no solution" cases.
+• Exactly one solution exists → no need to handle a "no solution" case.

 Approach 1: Brute Force